MEET OUR TEAM

-Kamal Hassan (Board Member; Spiritual C0-Director) is a spiritual leader, educator, and community servant.
+Kamal Hassan (Board Secretary; Spiritual C0-Director) is a spiritual leader, educator, and community servant.
 He currently serves as Pastor/Teaching Elder at the Sojourner Truth Presbyterian Church in Richmond California, a position he has held since 2008.
 Before this call Reverend Hassan spent more than three decades as both a public and private school educator, community organizer and religious worker.
 He holds an AA degree in Radio Broadcasting from Los Angeles City College, a BA in History from California State University Los Angeles, and a Master of Divinity degree from the San Francisco Theological Seminary.

 Kamal is a founding member of both the New Afrikan People’s Organization and the Malcolm X Grassroots Movement.
 He has worked for social justice and Human Rights locally, nationally, and internationally.
 He was also a volunteer programmer of a regular liberation focused program on radio station KPFK the Pacifica affiliate in Los Angeles for 10 years.